-The best cash back credit cards help you take advantage of extremely high rewards rates within designated or rotating categories.
+So what makes the best cash back credit cards different from other cards?
+These cards help you take advantage of extremely high rewards rates within designated or rotating categories.
 That means the best way to capitalize is to find a cash back card where the rewards appropriately match your spending habits.
-Cash back is a sub category of rewards credit card and cash back cards are generally some of the most popular cards on the market.
+Cash back credit cards are considered a type of rewards credit card.
+There are two cash back credit cards that I rank among the best rewards credit cards: Chase Freedom® and Discover it®.
+These are also some of the most popular cards on the market.

 However, keep in mind these cards will have a limit on the amount of rewards you can earn in the designated or rotating categories within a given time period.
 That’s why I recommend a cash back credit card as the perfect choice for your second credit card.